fishing/fishing.github.com/reels.md

 ### Fly Reel

-Flyfishing is a surface fishing technique that relies on your casting the weight of the line instead of the weight of your tackle.
+Fly fishing is a surface fishing technique that relies on your casting the weight of the line instead of the weight of your tackle.
 Terminal tackle for fly fishing is almost weightless (a "fly lure").
-It seems difficult and I think I prefer other kinds of fishing so I'm not going to write more about it.

 Here's what a fly reel looks like:

 <img alt="Fly Reel Example" src="./img/fly_reel.jpg" height="150">

+#### Benefits of Fly Fishing

+Fly fishing lets you cast the lightest lures of them all.
+If you've been fishing a while, you'll soon realize that smaller baits help you catch a plethora of fish.
+Spinning gear and casting gear both rely on you to propel a lure / bait forward in the air and let its momentum draw out line from your reel.
+When your lure/bait is so lightweight that it can't pull out line, you can't cast it!

+Fly fishing gets around this by using heavy line and a set of techniques that lets you cast the line itself.
+So you're really just throwing line into the water.
+At the end of the line you put a leader and what's called a "tippet" (even lighter than your leader, some floppy line to let the fly move naturally).

+#### Drawbacks of Fly Fishing

+* You need to understand what kind of bugs / small critters the fish like eating.
+* Casting fly gear can be tricky.
+It takes a lot of techinque.

 ## Reel Components